SabaMuladze/faq-accordion-card/README1.md

 **Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview
-it was new experience for me because iam new in js.
+This was a new experience for me as I am new to js.
 ### The challenge

 Users should be able to: